Kompjoeter/React-Minesweeper/README.md

 A minesweeper clone made with Reactjs.

 This is my first React app.
-I solely made it to get a better understanding how React works and thus did not put time into making the app properly responsive or accesible for mobile use.
+I solely made it to get a better understanding how React works and chose not to put time into making the app properly responsive or accesible for mobile use.
 I might or might not do so, for this project, in the future.

 ![Image of Minesweeper](https://raw.githubusercontent.com/RanDByyp/React-Minesweeper/gh-pages/sweeper.PNG)